Société de l'assurance automobile du Québec

 Buying a used helmet halfway through its lifespan for 50% of the cost of a new helmet is not a bargain!
 In addition to normal wear, there could be damage that is invisible to the naked eye.

 Drivers must wear eye protection.
 If the helmet does not have a visor, the driver must wear protective goggles.
-This requirement applies when the driver is travelling in a zone where the maximum speed limit is over 50 km/h.
+This requirement applies when the driver is travelling in a zone where the maximum speed limit is above 50 km/h.

-• shatterproof
+• designed to be shatterproof

 • designed so as not to restrict your field of vision